emilyriederer/website/content/post/grouping-data-quality/index.md

 Group-based checks can be important for fully articulating good "business rules" against which to assess data quality.
 For example, groups could reflect either computationally-relevant dimensions of the ETL process (e.g. data loaded from different sources) or semantically-relevant dimensions of the real-world process that our data captures (e.g. repeated measures pertaining to many individual customers, patients, product lines, etc.)

-In this post, I make a brief plea for why grouping should be a first-class citizen in data quality tooling.
+In this post, I make my case for why grouping should be a first-class citizen in data quality tooling.

 Use Cases
 ---------